WHERE CAN YOU VAPE IN THE UK?

 With e cigarettes having gathered popularity at a great pace over the last few years, it’s taken a while for establishments to figure out where they stand on vaping and you may well be left wondering where can you vape.
 Very few establishments have openly embraced them and most will expect you hang out with the smokers but we thought we’d do some further research.
 We’ve compiled the following information on vaping rules in various venues and public transport for you.

-AT AIRPORTS & ON FLIGHTS
+VAPING AT AIRPORTS & ON PLANES

 As with regular cigarettes, using electronic cigarettes is banned on flights and can also set off alarms in the toilets, so don’t be tempted to have a sneaky vape.
 We have a whole page dedicated to travelling with e cigarettes and e cig laws in different countries if you’d like more information on taking your e cig abroad.

-ON BUSES AND COACHES
+VAPING ON BUSES AND COACHES

 Policies on vaping on board buses and coaches can vary from company to company, so it is best to check with the operator before you start vaping.
 London buses have banned vaping onboard, as have National Express, where if you’re caught, you’ll be booted off board without a refund.

 Whether or not sports stadiums have banned vaping depends greatly from club to club.
 Larger stadiums such as Stamford Bridge and Old Trafford have enforced strict bans, whilst you may find that smaller clubs have more relaxed rules.
 As the rules change so frequently it’s impossible for us to list which sports stadiums you can and can’t vape at so we would always recommend checking the stadium rules before you vape.

 Most of the large music venues (some of which are also sports stadiums) will not allow vaping.
 The NEC in Birmingham for example does not permit vaping inside their buildings, although they do allow it twice a year when the fantastic Vaper Expo UK is held there.